 The cost for accommodation and transport for the period 7-12 April 2015 for the Mayor and the Chief Executive Officer (or nominated representative) is estimated to be \$15,500 and will be funded within the current budget allocations.
+The Mayor has indicated that the cost of his attendance will be sourced from his conference allocation.
 All figures quoted in this report are exclusive of GST.